SHEPHERDESS

 Entrepreneur

-“Bush has pretty much single-handedly made shepherding cool again, especially among the urban California crowd.”
+“Bush has pretty much single-handedly made shepherding cool again.”

 “Meeting with a muse of pastoralism, between ancestral methods and business of the future.”